JPDevelopment/DuckPond/readme.md

 The first prompt will ask the user: `Enter the Pond's Upper-Right Coordinates`.
 Use two integers separated by a single space to determine the maximum size of the pond.
 For example, `5 10` would generate a pond that is 5 horizontal spaces and 10 vertical spaces on a grid.

 The second prompt asks the user `Would you like to make a new duck?
 Y/N` to which you can reply `Y` or `N`.
-This will create a new instance of the Duck class.
+This will create a new instance of the Duck class, or end the program and return the positions of all ducks created thus far.

 The third prompt is `Enter Duck's Position and Facing`.
 This expects the user to enter two integers and a single letter representing the cardinal direction the duck will start facing (`N`, `E`, `S`, or `W`).
 For example, to start the duck at 2, 3 and facing north a user would input `2 3 N'